 Are you a morning person or a night person?
-Social scientists have casual shorthand for these two chronotypes – “larks” for early risers and “owls” for those who thrive at night.
+Social scientists have a casual shorthand for these two chronotypes – “larks” for early risers and “owls” for those who thrive at night.
 While most couples fall somewhere in between, differing preferences can impact relationship harmony.

 The science of chronotypes

 The latest research reveals some fascinating insights into the science of chronotypes and how they can influence relationship dynamics.
 A large international study 1. analyzed the sleep habits of 3,787 healthy volunteers during COVID-19 stay-at-home orders, when work and social schedules were disrupted.
-The findings challenge some common assumptions about “larks” and “owls.”
+The findings challenge common assumptions about “larks” and “owls.”

 Couples out of sync